Giants prove once again that they just don't get it

-GLENDALE, Ariz. -- By Week 16 of this debacle of a season, you would think the New York Giants would have it somewhat figured out.
-They would have some kind of direction.
+GLENDALE, Ariz. -- By Week 16, you would think the New York Giants would have figured it out and found some kind of direction.

-Oh, no. They still don’t have it together by Christmas.
+Oh, no. Not in this debacle of a season.
+They don’t have it together.
 Not even close.
-They’re the equivalent right now of Santa Claus without an address book.
+This Christmas, they’re the equivalent of Santa Claus without an address book.
 They're lost, and their season is lost, as well.

-The Giants (2-13) set a franchise record for losses in a season on Sunday.
+The Giants (2-13) set a franchise record for losses in a season Sunday.
 And there is still another game remaining.
 They should have been playing for pride and their future for weeks, except they weren’t, based on some of the decisions made before and during this 23-0 defeat to the Arizona Cardinals at University of Phoenix Stadium.
 They were completely focused on trying to win when, in fact, it benefits them to lose.

 That's not to say they should've tried to lose to secure the No. 2 overall pick in next year's draft.
 They can do that anyway with another loss next week at home against the Washington Redskins.
 But the Giants could've tried winning while mixing in pieces that could be part of the future.